MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 # New-EmailAddressPolicy

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-EmailAddressPolicy cmdlet to create an e-mail address policy.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the New-EmailAddressPolicy cmdlet to create an email address policy.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the New-EmailAddressPolicy cmdlet to create email address policies.